 I hold a Master of Science in Social Work degree from the University of Texas at Austin (2006), and and a B.A in English with a minor in psychology from Southwestern University.
 I have formal training in DBT (Dialectical Behavior Therapy), EMDR (Eye Movement Desensitization and Reprocessing) and in DEEP (Dynamic Enriched Experiential Therapy) .
 I am licensed by the Texas State Board of Social Worker Examiners to practice therapy as a Licensed Clinical Social Worker (LCSW) and am bound by this licensure and by my own value system to maintain a rigorously ethical practice and seek ongoing training and education.

 With the exception of a year in New York City and a year in rural California, I have lived in Austin since I was 3 years old.
-I live in south Austin with my garden-whiz husband and two beautiful sons, our exuberant dog, three dairy goats, and a handful of chickens.
+I live in south Austin with my garden-whiz husband and two beautiful sons, our exuberant dog, and a handful of chickens.
 I like to play the piano and knit, practice yoga and go for hikes, and try to stay mindful in the fullness of life (but it takes a lot of practice).